jaimejim/draft-coap-mud/draft-jimenez-mud-coap.md

 The biggest issue with this architecture is that if the MUD File server is not available at a given time, no Thing can actually join the network.
 Relying on a single server is generally not a good idea.

-Another potential issue is that MUD files seem to be oriented to classes of devices and not specific devices.
-It could be that during bootstrapping or provisioning different devices of the same class have different properties and thus different MUD files, it'd be better to have more granularity.
+Another potential issue is that MUD files seem to be oriented to classes of devices and not specific device instances.
+It could be that during bootstrapping or provisioning different devices of the same class have different properties and thus different MUD files, more granularity would be preferable.

 This brings us to the third problem, which is that the MUD file is somewhat static on a web server and out of the usual interaction patterns towards a device.
 In CoAP it seems that properties intrinsic to a device (e.g. sensing information) or configuration information (e.g. lwm2m objects used for management) are hosted by the device too, even if they could be replicated by a cloud server.

 # MUD on CoAP

-{{RFC7252}} does not prevent the Thing from using CoAP on the MUD URL.
+{{RFC8520}} does not prevent the Thing from using CoAP on the MUD URL.
 In this document we modify slightly the architecture.
 The components are:

-- A URL (using CoAP) that can be used to locate a description;
+- A URL using the "coaps://" scheme that can be used to locate a description;
-- The description itself, including how it is interpreted, which is now hosted on the thing under "/mud"; and
+- The description itself, including how it is interpreted, which is now hosted on the thing under the path "/mud"; and
 - a means for local network management systems to retrieve the description from "/mud"
-- which is hosted by the Thing itself acting as file server.
+- which is hosted by the Thing itself acting as CoAP MUD File Server.

 ~~~
 ...................................................